IWWebSolution/IWE/readme.md

    - The `head`, `header`, and `footer` sections are dynamically loaded using JavaScript at the bottom of each HTML file.
 This reduces redundancy and makes updates easier.

 2. **Membership Plans**:
-   - The `compare.html` file displays all membership plans offered by the company.
+   - The `membership.html` file displays all membership plans offered by the company.
 It serves as a comparison page for users to choose the best plan.

 3. **Checkout Process**:
-   - Two separate checkout pages (`checkout1.html` and `checkout2.html`) are provided for different types of membership plans.
+   - Three separate checkout pages (`checkout1.html`, `checkout2.html`  and `checkout3.html`) are provided for different types of membership plans.

 4. **Authentication**:
    - Separate files for login (`login.html`) and registration (`register.html`) ensure a clean and organized user experience.